New Mexico

 Very low NR quota (6%).
 Long wait for quality units.
 Excellent elk quality worth the wait.
 NR fee ~$155 (license + app).
 NOTE: verify current 2026 fees at wildlife.state.nm.us.

+Total NR cost: ~$375 (NR deer license ~$310 + $65 game hunting + habitat fees).
+The $15 was the application fee only.
 Trophy quality high.
 Very low NR quota makes this a long-term play.

 Very few NR tags.
 Apply annually for preference points.
 20+ years expected.
 NR fee ~$155.
 Verify at wildlife.state.nm.us.